MartinF99/PlastikStyle/README.md

 then install the packages
 PlastikStyle-qt5 and PlastikStyle-qt6

-### Fedora 37 to 39
+### Fedora
-add the copr repository with :
+Add the copr repository with :

-        sudo dnf copr enable hazel-bunny/ports
+        sudo dnf copr enable hazel-bunny/ricing

-then install the packages :
+Then install the packages :

         sudo dnf install plastikstyle

-### Fedora 40 and above
+### RHEL and clones versions 10 and greater
+For Qt 5 support, enable the [EPEL repository](https://www.redhat.com/en/blog/install-epel-linux) if it's not already enabled

-add the copr repository with :
+Add the copr repository with :

         sudo dnf copr enable hazel-bunny/ricing

-then install the packages :
+Then install the packages :

         sudo dnf install plastikstyle

 ### Archlinux

 An archlinux PKGBUILD can be found on the AUR